Ubspy/Robotics-Tutorial/readme.md

 ```Java
 System.out.println("number");
 ```
 But as you noticed, this won't work.
 Why is that?
 We wrote number in, so it should work right?
 That's a completely fair assessment, but `"number"` is what's called a `literal`, in this case since it's a `string` (don't worry, this will be talked about more later) it's call it a `string literal`.
-What this means, is it's not a variable, it's a value, Java sees `"number"` as **literally** the work `number`, and not the variable.
+What this means, is it's not a variable, it's a value, Java sees `"number"` as **literally** the word `number`, and not the variable.
 So how do we fix this?
 We need to remove the quotation marks.
 ```Java
 System.out.println(number);
 ```